akrbdk/devmap/include/english/questions.md

 feel like I’m getting over my fear of talking in meetings.
 I am still working on writing good emails, and I think I’m making progress.

+### Why Should We Hire You? [&uarr;](#Articles)

+I believe that my experience with technology, specifically in the programming space, makes me the best match for this position.
+In my previous job, I was responsible for maintaining and updating our company website.
+This required keeping employee profiles updated and continuously posting information regarding upcoming events.
+I truly enjoyed what I was doing, which is what drew me to apply for this position.
+I would love to bring the coding skills I learned there to this new and more challenging role.

-### Which skills would you say are critical for working with a team?
+### Which skills would you say are critical for working with a team? [&uarr;](#Articles)

 For me, three critical skills when working with a team are time management, communication, and conflict resolution.

 Time management skills and communication can affect the speed and quality of work completed by the team, which is why I highly value these skills in the workplace.

 Conflict resolution is also essential—it’s a behavioral soft skill that can enhance team members’ ability to get along with others and therefore also affects productivity.

-### What is your task prioritization process?
+### What is your task prioritization process? [&uarr;](#Articles)

 I tend to use a to-do list to break down each project into easier tasks, then order all tasks by priority, and work my way through the list by completing the most urgent or critical tasks first.

-### What is your approach to handling project delays?
+### What is your approach to handling project delays? [&uarr;](#Articles)

 To handle project delays, I hold frequent meetings until the project is completed and re-prioritize tasks as needed.
 If it becomes apparent that further delays might occur, I’d encourage communication, attempt to minimize delays by reassigning specific tasks, and ask for help from other teams or colleagues.

-### How do you make sure you’re constantly improving your skills?
+### How do you make sure you’re constantly improving your skills? [&uarr;](#Articles)

 One of my goals is to learn about new technology.
 My approach involves studying and using self-learning behavioral approaches to keep up-to-date.
 I put my technological knowledge into practice by implementing new skills at work.

 For example, I enhanced the UX of my organization’s website with the knowledge I had gained through a self-study course in the best practices of UX design.

-### How would you describe your communication skills?
+### How would you describe your communication skills? [&uarr;](#Articles)

 I believe that listening is a critical part of communication and I’d say that I’m a discerning listener.
 I’d go as far as to say that listening should be a priority during communication.
 Once you have all the necessary information, you can then break it down into smaller parts to explain it to other team members.

 ### How do you respond to negative feedback or bad reviews?
-What is your process?
+What is your process? [&uarr;](#Articles)

 For me, empathy is an essential behavioral soft skill that can help when responding to negative feedback or reviews.
 I always express my sympathy when a service or product doesn’t meet a customer’s expectations, ask questions to clarify the reasons for this, and try to better understand their feedback and get to the core of the problem.

-### Has there been a time that you gave negative feedback to an employee?
+### Has there been a time that you gave negative feedback to an employee? [&uarr;](#Articles)

 When giving negative feedback, I balance it with positive feedback, and I also use tact and respect.

 For instance, once I noticed one of our copywriters did not fact-check a statistic they were quoting, but that the quality of the writing was good.
 I relayed both sides of my feedback to encourage them and point out ways that they could improve.

-### How do you interact with co-workers who approach tasks differently?
+### How do you interact with co-workers who approach tasks differently? [&uarr;](#Articles)

 I think using discretion and building trust with co-workers is essential when collaborating with them.
 Even if they used different approaches, I’d try to recognize their working style and acknowledge the strengths of their approach.
 I’d communicate with them regularly and try to use the skills we have in common to approach the task.

-### How do you motivate other team members?
+### How do you motivate other team members? [&uarr;](#Articles)

 I use three fundamental approaches to motivate team members and help them achieve goals.

 First, I clearly establish what the goal is and recognize the eventual difficulties in achieving it.
 Then, I advise on the goal and the specific approach that could be used.
 For example, if a co-worker needed to understand how to fix bugs in their code, I would advise them on the specific debugging tool to use in their case.

 Finally, I would check with them frequently to see how they are progressing with the goal.

-### What is your approach to providing accurate estimates for the time you need to complete a task?
+### What is your approach to providing accurate estimates for the time you need to complete a task? [&uarr;](#Articles)

 As a programmer, I often time myself when writing programs for different clients.
 This way, I have a good idea of how long certain projects will take.
 However, if it’s a big project, I break it down into further smaller tasks, then estimate the time I need for each task.

-### Which steps do you take to plan your tasks?
+### Which steps do you take to plan your tasks? [&uarr;](#Articles)

 As I’m always aiming to be meticulous and precise, I plan tasks thoroughly.
 A part of my approach to planning involves looking at the bigger picture and the end goal, dividing the project into several sections, and setting deadlines to achieve each goal.

 ### You receive unclear instructions for a task.
-What steps do you take to handle it?
+What steps do you take to handle it? [&uarr;](#Articles)

 Before I proceed with a task, I always make sure I understand the instructions and do the necessary research to figure out what I need to do to complete it.

 If I still don’t understand everything, I approach the team lead or project manager and ask questions to clarify the requirements.
 I always ask what the result should be and, if unclear, ask for an example.

-### Have you ever failed to accomplish a task?
+### Have you ever failed to accomplish a task? [&uarr;](#Articles)

 In my previous software engineering role, I was unable to fix a bug in my code.
 As a result, I was not on time for the release, so I was unable to meet the deadline.
 I have since learned several bug-fixing techniques to improve my efficiency and output.
 Additionally, I always aim to develop knowledge of areas in which I’m not as confident.

-### Which skills do you believe are essential for leadership?
+### Which skills do you believe are essential for leadership? [&uarr;](#Articles)

 I think soft skills are critical for leadership positions.
 Empathy and understanding non-verbal cues are key to assisting a team.
 I also challenge myself to be a good role model and use active listening during team collaboration.

 For instance, during discussions about problems we’re facing, I set an example and encourage others to listen to other team members.

-### Is meeting deadlines or producing quality work more important to you?
+### Is meeting deadlines or producing quality work more important to you? [&uarr;](#Articles)

 As a software engineer, I know that quality is essential.
 Though I always try to meet deadlines, rigorous testing is critical and I consider this the priority.
 I knew the deadline was approaching in a previous project, but testing had revealed a few errors.
 I prioritized fixing the errors because quality was more important for the team.

 ### Tell me about a time you had to acquire new skills within a short period.
-How did you achieve this?
+How did you achieve this? [&uarr;](#Articles)

 When I was about to begin a new role as a middle software engineer, I had to refresh my knowledge of a programming language that I hadn’t used in a while.

 I quickly took a look at a few open-source projects I had produced.
-I refreshed my memory and played around with the code and practiced my PHP skills .
+I refreshed my memory and played around with the code and practiced my skills .
 When I began the role, I felt more confident.

-### What is your biggest challenge when starting a new role?
+### What is your biggest challenge when starting a new role? [&uarr;](#Articles)

 For me, adapting to the company culture is the biggest challenge.
 But I’m open-minded, I embrace change, and I’m adaptable.
 I always learn as much as possible about the company before starting and try to embrace the core values and principles of the business.

-### What is your approach when starting a new task?
+### What is your approach when starting a new task? [&uarr;](#Articles)

 When starting to work on a new task, I like to be prepared.

 I use verbal communication and active listening skills to clarify what needs to be done.
 I then use problem-solving skills to divide the task into easier sub-tasks.
 And finally, I make a plan to tackle each sub-task methodically.
 I welcome feedback to improve and implement any changes that are needed.

-### What Are Your Career Goals
+### What Are Your Career Goals [&uarr;](#Articles)

 I know that it’s become more and more helpful to know Python in the context of finance, so I plan on learning it this year.
 It will come in handy when solving portfolio optimization problems.
 As far as long-term goals, I would like to become a fullstack-developer.

-### Why did you leave your last job? / Why are you leaving your current position / Why do you want to work here?
+### Why did you leave your last job? / Why are you leaving your current position / Why do you want to work here? [&uarr;](#Articles)

 While I’m grateful to my previous employer for giving me the opportunity to learn and grow in my career, I feel like, at this point, I’m not fully satisfied with the work I’m doing.
 I would love to do something more meaningful and useful and